schappim/mBot-Gitbook/section-5-chapter-27-adding-motors-to-the-line-follower-program.md

 ### Questions

-Question 4.27.1: What does the "line follower \[Port\]" block do?
+Question 5.27.1: What does the "line-follower \[Port\]" block do?

-A. It writes values to the line follower module.
+A. It writes values to the line-follower module.

-B. It reads values from the line follower module.
+B. It reads values from the line-follower module.

-C. It resets the line follower module.
+C. It resets the line-follower module.

-D. It assigns a random port to the line follower module.
+D. It assigns a random port to the line-follower module.

 _Answer: B_